Azure/bicep-types-az/generated/batch/microsoft.batch/2017-09-01/types.md

  readOnly - The caching mode for the disk is read only. readWrite - The caching mode for the disk is read and write.

  The default value for caching is none.
 For information about the caching options see: https://blogs.msdn.microsoft.com/windowsazurestorage/2012/06/27/exploring-windows-azure-drives-disks-and-images/.
-Possible values include: 'None', 'ReadOnly', 'ReadWrite'
 * **diskSizeGB**: int (Required):
 * **lun**: int (Required): The lun is used to uniquely identify each data disk.
 If attaching multiple disks, each should have a distinct lun.
 * **storageAccountType**: 'Premium_LRS' | 'Standard_LRS': If omitted, the default is "Standard_LRS".
 Values are:

  Standard_LRS - The data disk should use standard locally redundant storage.
  Premium_LRS - The data disk should use premium locally redundant storage.
-Possible values include: 'Standard_LRS', 'Premium_LRS'

 ## ImageReference
 ### Properties